Transferability in Qualitative Research - External Validity

 Specialized Considerations for Complex Transfer Scenarios

 Multi-site research designs offer unique opportunities for understanding transferability by building variation and comparison directly into study methodology.
-These approaches allow researchers to examine how findings vary across different contexts within the same investigation, providing direct evidence about transferability rather than requiring post-hoc assessment.
+These approaches let you examine how findings vary across different contexts within the same investigation, providing direct evidence about transferability rather than requiring post-hoc assessment.

 Temporal considerations in transferability address how changing conditions over time affect the applicability of research findings.
 Studies conducted during specific historical periods, economic conditions, or technological eras must consider how temporal changes might influence the relevance of findings to future applications.